angular-schule/website-articles/blog/2026-09-static-angular-ssr-trailing-slash/README.md

 - **Nice URLs, but redirects:** Your links use `/blog/my-article`.
 Every direct visit (a search engine, a bookmark, a link shared on social media) starts with a redirect to `/blog/my-article/`, and the Angular router then removes the trailing slash again.
 The URL in your links is never the URL that actually answers.
 - **No redirects, but trailing slashes everywhere:** Your links have to use `/blog/my-article/`.
 Pages answer directly, but every URL ends with a slash, and Angular needs an extra provider to keep it in the address bar: `{ provide: LocationStrategy, useClass: TrailingSlashPathLocationStrategy }` (see [`TrailingSlashPathLocationStrategy`](https://angular.dev/api/common/TrailingSlashPathLocationStrategy)).

-Neither option feels right.
-I tried both on our websites, and both made me unhappy.

 ## Why does Angular do this?